Our representative will call you within few minutes

 On the revival of a paid-up policy, the paid-up Sum Assured and paid-up GMB are restored to the Sum Assured and GMB applicable at the time of premium discontinuance.
-The full Guaranteed Additions that would have accrued to the policy at that time will be added to the policy and the reduced Guaranteed Additions will be reversed.
+The full Guaranteed Additions accruing to the policy at that time will be added to the policy and the reduced Guaranteed Additions will be reversed.

 You can use your life insurance plan to meet your financial emergency.
 To help you deal with such a situation better, ICICI Prudential Life Insurance Co.
 Ltd. allows the assured to borrow a loan against the policy’s surrender value.

-When the assured is unable to repay his/her policy loan dues, the policy will be foreclosed, the policy will terminate and all rights, benefits and interests under the policy will get forfeited.
+When the assured is unable to repay his/her policy loan dues, the policy will be foreclosed, and all rights, benefits and interests under the policy will get forfeited.

 There is an exclusion in the ICICI Pru Assured Saving Plan that you should know about before buying it.
 If the life assured is sane or insane and commits suicide within 12 months from the date of policy commencement or the date of policy revival, the policy will get void and no benefits will be given.

-The company will give you 15 or 30 days to review the policy terms and conditions and return the policy document if you are not satisfied with the insurance plan.
-The period will start from the date you received the policy.
+The company will give you 15 or 30 days to review the terms and conditions and return the policy document if you are not satisfied with the insurance plan.
+The period will start from the date you receive the policy.

-If you return the policy during the free look period, the insurer will return the paid premium, which is subject to the deduction of:
+If you return the policy during the free look period, the insurer will return the paid premium, subject to the deduction of: